-Day 9: Ninh Binh to Hoi An.
-It’s a short flight to ancient Hoi An.
+Day 9: Hoi An.
 Check out the Japanese Covered Bridge, the Chinese shop-houses and the food market, and get measured for some custom-made clothes at a tailor.
 After dark the buildings light up with colourful Chinese lanterns – beautiful.

 Day 10: Hoi An & around.
 Try your hand at crab-catching in a traditional basket boat.
 Then sizzle up a storm at a Vietnamese cooking class.
-Tonight’s entertainment is a bamboo show, where the fast-growing wood is the star.
-Hoi An’s foodie scene is off the scale, so make sure you don’t skip dinner!
+Have a free afternoon to relax before checking out Hoi An’s foodie scene, so make sure you don’t skip dinner!

 Day 11: Hoi An beach day.
-Take a lie-in, have a leisurely breakfast, or pick up your tailor-made clothes, before hopping on your bicycle and heading for the golden local beach.
+This morning participate in a lantern making class before hopping on your bicycle and heading for the local beach club.
 Stay for a sundown dinner and drinks with a view.

-Day 12: Hoi An to Ho Chi Minh City.
-Grab a window seat and buckle up.
+Day 12: Hoi An to Ho Chi Minh City / 12 day trip end.
+If you book the 12 day trip, your journey ends here in Hoi An.
+If you book the 15 day option, then grab a window seat and buckle up.
 We’re taking the short flight to the fizzing whirlwind that is Ho Chi Minh City.
 We’ll head straight out to the markets for dinner and then to a rooftop bar.

 Day 13: Mekong Delta.
 Slow it down in the watery world of the Mekong Delta.
 It’s all about the river life here, with floating markets, buffalos and mangrove forests.
-Spend the night in a family-run homestay, learning how the locals live over some rice wine and noodles.
+Spend the night in our riverside accommodation.

 Day 14: Ho Chi Minh City.
 Get ready for an amazing history lesson as we go deep underground into the Cu Chi Tunnels, which were used by guerrilla fighters during the Vietnam War.
 It’s our final evening together, so go large with a last dinner and drinks with the gang.